Kneaded That

 • Once the rolls are risen, heat your oven to 375°F and bake for 30 minutes or until golden brown.

-• Just before the rolls come out of the oven, mix the melted butter, garlic, salt, and parsley.
 Brush the garlic butter mixture over the rolls as soon as they come out of the oven for maximum flavor absorption.
+Enjoy!

 3 tablespoons melted unsalted butter, 1 tablespoon minced garlic, 1 tablespoon chopped fresh parsley, ¼ teaspoon salt